arturadib/node-five/demos/06-irc-client/README.md

 $ npm install irc
 ```

-Then node-run `irc.js` as usual with the necessary Calango flags.
+Then node-run `irc.js` as usual with the necessary Node-Five flags.